willie68/ReCoS-Remote-Command-Service/README.md

 The empty fields are waiting for you so that you can store something there.

-If you see a field with the red warning Action not defined, there is a misconfiguration.
+If you see a field with the red warning "Action not defined", there is a misconfiguration.
 You may have deleted an action, but not removed it from the button.

 <img src="documentation/assets/action_not_found.png" alt="action_not_found" style="zoom: 50%;" />